 Migraines and Vision Changes

 Migraine headaches can often be accompanied by visual disturbances, such as blurry vision, flashing lights, or temporary blindness.
+These vision-related disturbances are among the common headaches due to eye problem symptoms that individuals experience.
 Understanding the visual symptoms associated with migraines is crucial in managing these intense headaches effectively.

 Ocular Migraines